 4. UI Design / UX Design

 UI design determines the specific interfaces through which someone interacts with a website or app.
-Meanwhile, UX design refers to the holistic experience they have during these interactions (e.g., is the UI easy to use?).
+Meanwhile, UX design refers to their holistic experience during these interactions (e.g., is the UI easy to use?).
+Each of these factors also relies on a well-designed visual element on the website.

 Ecommerce platform Mercari has a distinctive brand identity as “the selling app,” with a color palette centered on a violet hue with occasional orange.
 Its mobile app contains multiple visual elements that support its seller-centric message: